FindMySchool LogoFindMySchool

 Beyond safeguarding, several operational signals matter.
 Attendance and punctuality are a stated improvement focus, with exclusions reducing and reintegration described as carefully planned and monitored.
 That is relevant for families because it suggests the school is trying to keep students in learning, and is using structured support rather than relying on repeated sanctions alone.

-Support for disadvantaged pupils and pupils with special educational needs and disabilities is described in terms of identification, joint staff planning, and practical strategies such as seating plans and the analysis of tests.
+Support for disadvantaged pupils and pupils with special educational needs and disabilities is described for identification, joint staff planning, and practical strategies such as seating plans and the analysis of tests.
 The point for parents is not the jargon, it is the implication: support is intended to be built into classroom practice, not restricted to separate interventions.

 A busy enrichment programme is one of the clearest differentiators for this school, because it is both broad and specific.
 The current extracurricular timetable (published for autumn 2025) shows a mix of academic support, creative clubs, identity and inclusion groups, and sport, spread across lunchtimes and after school.